bm4cs/papers/2019-expdev-heap-overflow-prevention/paper.md

+\pagebreak

 # Common Vulnerabilities

 Heap allocators have a broad attack surface.
 This surface is significantly widens as multiple heap allocator implementations across languages and platforms are considered, with `ptmalloc` being just one.
 Implementation differences aside do have some themes in common.
-The *how2heap* (@how2heap) repository, thoroughly documents glibc `ptmalloc` heap vulnerabilities.
+The *how2heap* (@how2heap) online listing for example, thoroughly documents glibc `ptmalloc` heap vulnerabilities, many of which are applicable to other allocator implementations.

 A whole family of attacks focuses on exploiting the allocator algorithms itself, such as a particular fastbin or smallbin implementation.
-Once employed to goal is to establishing an arbitrary (or close to it) pointer and/or arbitrary code execution.
+The goal of the attacker to establish an arbitrary (or close to it) pointer and/or code execution.
 Arbitrary pointers are particularly dangerous, as they can be used to manipulate and often own control flow of the target program.
-One particurly example of this is the *house of spirit* exploit walked through below.
+One particurly example of this is the *house of spirit* exploit, the mechanics of it are walked through in section 3 below.
+Common mis-uses of the heap that open the door to crafting a heap exploit include (@novark2010dieharder):

+* *Heap overflow/underflow*, when a heap chunk is too small to hold the data.
+* *Dangling pointers* (aka use after free), is when a program prematurely frees a heap chunk, but later makes use of it.
+* *Double free*, when a program frees a heap chunk multiple times.
+* *Invalid free*, when a program deletes a chunk it never allocated.
+* *Unitialised reads*, when a program blindly reads from a newly allocated heap.

-To highlight the diversity and breadth of attacks posssible on the heap, here I consider three different categories of attack on the glibc heap allocator, starting with a simple overflow to attack control flow, a double free attack and finally a more sophisticated attack that involves storing specially crafted fake heap chunks in fastbins.
+To highlight the diversity and breadth of attacks posssible on the heap, consider three different categories of attack on the glibc heap allocator, starting with a simple overflow to attack control flow, a double free attack and finally a more sophisticated attack that involves storing specially crafted fake heap chunks in fastbins.

-## Heap overflows
+## Heap Overflows

 Given heap memory is mapped as a dedicated R/W segment, the overflow, not dissimilar to a buffer overflow, attempts to influence the control flow of a vulnerable program, by flooding the necessary pieces of heap memory.